cedlemo/OCaml-GObject-Introspection/README.md

 *  to_baseinfo
 *  from_baseinfo

-Those functions allow to transform an OCaml value that represents an GInfo to another GIInfo type while the underlaying C structure are ref"ed" and linked to a Gc finaliser that unref them.
+Those functions allow to transform an OCaml value that represents an GIInfo to another GIInfo type while the underlying C structure are ref"ed" and linked to a Gc finaliser that unref them.
 This should avoid zombies OCaml values (with C structure already desallocated) and memory leaks.